 Like many others, he endured the Depression in straitened circumstances, but receiving the Helena Rubinstein Prize in 1935 brought renewed interest in his work.
 In 1936, he created several works for the Universal Exhibition in Paris and in 1938, the French state made its first purchase, Cariatide, for the Musée national d'art moderne.
 Once again war disrupted his world and Laurens stayed in Paris, maintaining a low profile, having been attacked early on by the Vichy press.
 After the Liberation, he exhibited his wartime marbles at Galerie Louis Carré.

 In 1948, he was selected to represent France at the Biennale in Venice.
 He was invited again by the Italians along with Matisse in 1950.
 The latter was so indignant when Laurens was not awarded the sculpture prize that he shared his painting prize with him, and Giacometti withdrew his own work from the Biennale in protest.
-The entire Parisian art community, scandalized at what they considered a snub, gave a special banquet in Laurens' honour upon his return from Venice.
+The entire Parisian art community was scandalized by what they considered a snub, gave a special banquet in Laurens' honour upon his return from Venice.

 A quiet gentleman, Laurens died as he lived, succumbing in May 1954 to a heart attack on his evening walk before dinner.
 He and his wife are buried in Montparnasse, where their tomb is surmounted by a copy of his sculpture L'adieu.